 The purpose of this policy on collection development for Rapides Parish Library is to guide in the selection, retention and removal of materials and to inform the public about the principles upon which selections are made, based on the Rapides Parish Library Mission Statement:

 The mission of the Rapides Parish Library is to promote lifelong learning, enhanced quality of life, and literacy through print, audiovisual and electronic resources.
-The Library staff ensures that all citizens receive the maximum value from available informational, educational and recreational materials.
+The Library staff ensures that all citizens receive the maximum value from available informational, educational, cultural and recreational resources.

 The Rapides Parish Library strives to ensure a free and equal opportunity to all residents of Rapides Parish, both children and adults, to secure reliable materials, information and professional guidance, which will enable them to enhance and broaden their cultural, educational, vocational and recreational lives, and thereby to contribute to the development and enrichment of the community.